mt-support/tribe-ext-tickets-attendee-csv-importer/readme.txt

 == Description ==

 This extension will allow you to import Attendees from CSV to Event Tickets for a number of different ticket types.
-This requires both Event Tickets and The Events Calendar to be active.
+This requires Event Tickets, Event Tickets Plus, and The Events Calendar to be active.

 == Installation ==